Game-Development-Resources/Autotile-47/README.md

 ![tile_chart_3_245x245](https://user-images.githubusercontent.com/6045676/173731150-d732395d-da2a-4155-ae33-da4d9339c2ea.png)

-*Note: The order in which you number your tile positions isn't important, but if you change it from the order here, you'll also have to change your hash table (see below) to appropriately map between the bitwise values and the subimages.*
+*Note: The order in which you number your tile positions isn't important, but if you change it from the order here, you'll also have to change your hash table (see below) to appropriately map between the bitmap values and the subimages.*

-Here is the GameMaker code that looks for objects and assigns the bitwise values:
+Here is the GameMaker code that looks for objects and assigns the bitmap values:

 ```
 for (var i=0; i<array_length_1d(object_array); i++) {